-With millions of visitors each year, a blog post about a one-day visit to Santorini isn’t unique, I realize that.
-However, so far I could not find any blog about visiting picturesque Santorini as a day trip from Chania/Crete.
-So her it is!
+With millions of visitors each year, an article about visiting Santorini isn’t unique, I realize that.
+However, so far I could not find any blog about visiting picturesque Santorini as a day trip from Chania, Crete.
+So here it is!

-If you want to do this, there are a bunch of things that will be good to know in advance.
-This blog post will help you to save time and make the most out of your affordable trip to the beautiful Santorini!
+If you want to do this, travel from Chania to Santorini as a day trip, there are a bunch of things that will be good to know in advance.
+This article will help you to save time searching and make the most out of your affordable trip to the beautiful Santorini!
 It is actually a bit mad house to do this trip in one day from Chania, but I simply could not resist and loved every minute of it!

 Please also check out my other blog post Sweet Santorini: day dreaming on a picture perfect Greek island.

 How to get from Chania to Santorini

 The main thing to arrange is the ferry ticket from Crete to Santorini and back.
 There are numerous ferries departing from Chania, mostly with Blue Star, but unfortunately none of them goes to Santorini!
 Most ferries from Chania go to Piraeus, the biggest port of Greece, on the main land near Athens.

 If you are anywhere west of Heraklion, so basically the whole western part of Crete including the Chania area, and you want to go to Santorini, you have – depending on the day – one or two options: go to Heraklion or Rethymnon and take a ferry to Santorini.

 Unfortunately there are no flights from Chania or any nearby airport to Santorini.
 Direct flights from Heraklion to Santorini are not available either, only indirect via Athens and costs hundreds of euros (mainly with Olympic Air).
 Anyways, going by air to Santorini is not something you can decide a few days in advance, unless you have a private jet?!
 If you are staying in Athens it will be easier and cheaper to reach Santorini by air.
 Read more about the most important must sees of Athens.